-Pakistan arrests 129 Muslims after mob attacks churches and homes of minority Christians
+Pakistan arrests 129 Muslims after mob attacks on churches and homes of minority Christians

 The violence drew condemnation from various domestic and international human rights groups.

-Amnesty International called for repealing the country’s blasphemy laws.
+Amnesty International called for repealing Pakistan’s blasphemy laws.

+Vedant Patel, a spokesperson for the U.S. State Department, called for calm and asked Pakistan to conduct a full investigation.

+At a news briefing in Washington on Wednesday, he said: “We support peaceful freedom of expression and the right to freedom of religion and belief for everybody.
+And as we have previously said, we are always concerned of incidents of religiously motivated violence.”

 Under the country’s blasphemy laws, anyone found guilty of insulting Islam or Islamic religious figures can be sentenced to death.
 While authorities have yet to carry out a death sentence for blasphemy, often just the accusation can cause riots and incite mobs to violence, lynching and killings.